Cosmic-ray antiproton excess from annihilating tensor dark matter: Conclusions

-Then, we use the PPC4DMID code to calculate the flux of antiprotons produced in the hadronization and propagation of quarks or in the hadronic decays of leptons produced in the annihilation of tensor dark matter.
-The corresponding velocity averaged cross sections depend only on the TDM mass $M$ and the coupling $g_{s}$ of the parity-conserving Higgs portal in the effective theory.
-The value of the TDM mass is constrained to the narrow windows $M \in [62.470,62.505] ~GeV$ by the measured relic density, the gamma ray excess from the galactic center and the upper bounds for the dark matter-nucleon spin independent cross section measured by XENON and, for a given value of $M$, the measured dark matter relic density fixes the value $g_{s}(M)$ which takes values in the range $g_{s}(M) \in [0.98,1.01]\times 10^{-3}$, such that we have actually only one independent parameter.
+Finally, we use the PPC4DMID code to calculate the flux of antiprotons produced in the hadronization and propagation of quarks or in the hadronic decays of leptons produced in the annihilation of tensor dark matter.
+The corresponding velocity averaged cross sections depend only on the coupling $g_{s}$ of the parity-conserving Higgs portal in the effective theory and on the TDM mass $M$.
+The values of these parameters are constrained by the measured relic density, the gamma ray excess from the galactic center and the upper bounds for the dark matter-nucleon spin independent cross section measured by XENON to the narrow windows $g_s \in [0.98,1.01]\times 10^{-3}$ and $M \in [62.470,62.505] \text{ GeV}$.
+In particular the measured relic density correlate the values of these parameters such that $g_{s}=g_{s}(M)$ and we have actually only one independent parameter.
 These range of values are also consistent with the upper bounds for the annihilation of dark matter into $\bar{b}b$, $\tau^{+}\tau{-}$, $\mu^{+}\mu^{-}$ and $\gamma\gamma$ from indirect detection searches in gamma ray physics \cite{Hernandez-Arellano:2019qgd}.
-We find a sizable antiproton flux from the annihilation of tensor dark matter for these values of $M$.
-The main contribution comes from TDM annihilation into $\bar{b}b$, the $\bar{c}c$ channel contribution being roughly two orders of magnitude smaller and other contributions negligible.
-This antiproton flux has a maximum for $E_{K}$ in the region of the antiproton excess.

-In order to asses the statistical significance of antiprotons produced in the annihilation of tensor dark matter we perform fits to the AMS-02 data for the antiproton to proton ration including these contributions for fixed $M$, finding that it improves the fits for the whole range of mass $M \in [62.470,62.505] \text{ GeV}$.
-The best fit is obtained for $M=62.4877~GeV$ and the corresponding coupling for the parity-conserving Higgs portal in the affective theory is fixed by the measured relic density to $g_{s}(M)=1.0009\times10^{-3}$.
-We conclude that the antiproton excess in the AMS-02 data can be explained by antiprotons produced in the annihilation of tensor dark matter.
+We find that the fit to the antiproton-to-proton ratio is improved when we include the contributions from TDM for almost all the values of $M \in [62.470,62.505] \text{ GeV}$ and the corresponding $g_{s}(M)$, except for a small region near the resonance for the Mod I and our Best-Fit configurations.